InsightCenterNoodles/Rigatoni/README.md

 ```

 ### Geometry Library
 Creating a renderable entity is an involved process that makes use of several different components.
-To help simplify this process the library provides methods to to create all the linked components necessary for a mesh.
+To help simplify this process the library provides methods to create all the linked components necessary for a mesh.

 ```python
 pyserver.geometry.GeometryPatchInput(